Volunteer Opportunities for the Public

 The following boards housed at the Washington State Bar Association have specific positions designated for members of the public who are not WSBA members.
 Board service provides an excellent opportunity to get an insider’s view of how the practice of law is regulated in Washington state.
 Applicants from outside the legal community are especially welcome; former or nonpracticing attorneys are asked not to apply.

 Applications are now being accepted for positions starting Oct.
 1, 2017.
-The application deadline is March 1.
+The application deadline has been extended to March 10, 2017.

 To apply, you need to create an account in myWSBA.
 Once you have created an account, log in, select My Profile, then Apply for a Committee, Board or Panel.